All Episodes

 Several of your players have come out in support of gay marriage.

-And there's a lot of question about what would happen if an NFL player were to come out as gay, and an expectation that perhaps that'll happen soon.
+And there's a lot of question about what would happen if an NFL player were to come out as gay and an expectation that perhaps that'll happen soon.

 Generally speaking, how do you feel about NFL players taking stands on potentially divisive political issues?

-I respect and admire our players uh for what they do on the field, but also for what they do off the field.
+I respect and admire our players for what they do on the field, but also for what they do off the field.

-And I think you're hearing that from our players, and I'm proud of them for that.
+And I think you're hearing that from our players and I'm proud of them for that.

 Okay, I have a theory.

-I think the National Football League is over, it just nobody knows it yet.
+I think the National Football League is over.

 And there's a chance to save it.